NEWSFriday, 18 May 2018 - Björn Gustavsson

 {'tuple',A,B}

-the body of the clause and remove the case
+the body of the clause and remove the case.
+But there is

 a problem if we do that naively: